 What is serotonin?

-Did you know that tryptophan is an essential ingredient by the body to make serotonin?
+Did you know that tryptophan is an essential ingredient in the body to make serotonin?

 But I’d like to let you in on a little secret.
 For children who suffer from ongoing chronic sleep problems, a doctor may prescribe melatonin as a medication.
 This may help with sleep as melatonin’s role in the body is to take care of the body’s sleep-wake cycle and rhythm.

 However, for natural sleep aid, keep reading to find out how to sleep better using tryptophan foods.